 The Bodhisatta was once a king’s top advisor.
-The king had a mighty elephant who served as a messenger, traveling up to one hundred leagues in a day, and in battle always crushed the enemy.
+The king had a mighty elephant who served as a messenger, traveling up to one hundred leagues in a day, and always crushed the enemy in battle.
 The king honored and adorned her, but when she grew old and weak he took everything away, sending her off to fend for herself in the forest.

-Later, when there was a shortage of pottery in the palace, the potter explained that he could not increase production because he did not have any oxen to haul the cartloads of cow dung he needed for making fires.
+Later, when there was a shortage of pottery in the palace, the potter explained that he could not increase production because he did not have any oxen to haul in the additional cartloads of cow dung he’d need for making more fires.
 So the king gave his retired elephant to the potter to do the job.

 In the Lifetime of the Buddha